Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

 }

-When Should You Use Tailwind CSS?
+When to Use Tailwind

-When Should You Use CSS Modules?
+When to Use CSS Modules

 - Large, long-lived codebases where you want zero framework lock-in

-- Component libraries (published to npm) that shouldn't force a CSS framework on consumers
+- Component libraries published to npm that shouldn't force a CSS framework on consumers

-Can You Use Both Together?
+Can You Use Both?

 import styles from './Dashboard.module.css';